 By falling foul of home country bias, you may miss out on global opportunities.

-For example, if you had invested in a global equity index (FTSE World) over the last decade, you would have earned a return 12% pa.
+For example, if you had invested in a global equity index (MSCI World GBP) over the last decade, you would have earned a return 13.53% pa.

-Instead, build a broadly diversified portfolio.
-You will reduce both the volatility of your returns and the risk of being overexposed to a specific country or sector.
+With a broadly diversified portfolio, you will reduce both the volatility of your returns and the risk of being overexposed to a specific country or sector.
 Thus allowing you to be more confident in your plans for retirement.